qua-platform/qua-libs/examples/characterization/wigner-tomography/readme.md

 * For the `qubit` we define the `x_pi/2_pulse` which is simply a $\pi/2$ rotation around the x axis
 * For the `rr` we define the `readout_pulse` - the pulse used for measuring the resonator.

-The wavefroms used for the `displace_pulse` and `x_pi/2_pulse` are Gaussians with different parameters.
+The waveforms used for the `displace_pulse` and `x_pi/2_pulse` are Gaussians with different parameters.
-Generally to displace a cavity one need to apply a pulse such that it integrates to the desired $\alpha$.
+Generally to displace a cavity one needs to apply a pulse such that it integrates to the desired $\alpha$.

 ## Program

 We first calculate the revival time of the qubit coupled to the cavity.
 Then, we decide of the $\alpha$ range we want to sample for constructing the Wigner function, and the spacing.
-Once we defined the require parameters we proceed to the Qua program.
+Once we defined the required parameters, we proceed to the QUA program.

-We first define the Qua fixed variable for the amplitude scaling required to shift the cavity by the desired $\alpha$ We than create 2 Qua `for_` loops to iterate over the points of the IQ grid.
-The inner most `for_` loops is for repeated measurement of the same point in the IQ plane.
+We first define the QUA fixed variable for the amplitude scaling required to shift the cavity by the desired $\alpha$ We than create 2 QUA `for_` loops to iterate over the points of the IQ grid.
+The inner-most `for_` loop is for repeated measurement of the same point in the IQ plane.

 Then, in each cycle we perform the tomography procedure:
-* We align both the cavity components so they play simultaneously.
+* We align both cavity components in order to be played simultaneously.
 We displace the I and Q components by the real and imaginary parts of $\alpha$, respectively, this is done using realtime amplitude modulation, by multiplying the pulse with the function `amp(x)`, where `x` is the scaling parameter.
-* Next, we align the cavity with the qubit to ensure the pulses to the qubit wait for the cavity to get to the desired state.
+* Next, we align the cavity with the qubit to ensure the pulses meant for the qubit start after reaching the desired coherent state for the cavity.
-On the qubit we apply and `x_pi/2` operation to bring it to the equator.
-We wait for the revival time, and then apply a second `x_pi/2` operation to project the qubit to the excited or ground state.
+On the qubit we apply a `x_pi/2` operation to bring it to the equator, wait for the revival time, and eventually apply a second `x_pi/2` operation to project the qubit to the excited or ground state.
-* Finally, we measure the state using the readout resonator and demodulated the reflected signals to get the qubits state on the IQ plane which can then determine its state.
+* Finally, we measure the state using the readout resonator and demodulate the reflected signals to get the qubits state on the IQ plane which can then determine its state.

 ## Post processing

-Having the I,Q results of repeated measurment of the qubit for different $\alpha$ we can extract the parity of the cavity at each point by counting the excited and ground state measurements.
-We can display the results using the a heatmap which represents the IQ plane, with the axes being the real and imaginary parts of $\alpha$.
+Having the I,Q results of repeated measurement of the qubit for different $\alpha$ we can extract the parity of the cavity at each point by counting the excited and ground state measurements.
+We can display the results using a heatmap which represents the IQ plane, with the axes being the real and imaginary parts of $\alpha$.